WIGT: History

 In 2006 a modified application was filed, specifying a power of 920 watts both day and night, and the resulting CP was assigned the call letters WIGT on August 12, 2010.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 This deadline was extended multiple times, and both stations remained authorized beyond the initial cut-off date.
 (The original station on 1090 AM, now holding the call letters WUVI, was eventually deleted, on September 23, 2019.)

 In 2017, damage from Hurricane Irma silenced WIGT beginning on September 7.
 A Special Temporary Authority (STA) grant, renewed on June 18, 2018, was issued allowing the station to remain off the air while repairs were being made.
 WIGT resumed broadcasting on September 5, 2018, at a reduced power of 400 watts.
 The station was issued a series of STAs on September 7, 2018, March 19, 2019, September 23, 2019, April 14, 2020, November 3, 2020 and May 25, 2021, allowing it to continue operating with 400 watts while arrangements were being made to install a replacement 1,000-watt transmitter that would allow it to resume operations at its licensed power of 920 watts.

-In 2020 it was announced that WGOD-FM was being acquired from Three Angels by the North Caribbean Conference of SDA [Seventh-Day Adventist] Broadcasting Corporation, with Three Angels retaining ownership of WIGT.
+On June 9, 2025, the station's license was changed from commercial to non-commercial operation, under new owner, El Logos, Inc. On June 17, 2025, it was further granted permission to remain silent for up to 180 days, pending construction of a new transmitter site.